 Adirondacks Tug Hill Plateau is the mother of all Adirondack snowmobiling destinations offering wide-open trails, and lots of them.
 Located in the western Adirondacks, the Tughill Plateau offers an off-the-well-sledded-path snowmobiling experience.
 Hundreds of miles of groomed trails, as well as restaurants and Adirondack lodges, that cater specifically to the sledding community, make the Plateau a perfect snowmobiling destination.
 The 200-300" of annual snowfall doesn't hurt either.
-And bonus, you can connect to trail networks in Canada and across New York State.
+And bonus, you can connect to snowmobile trail networks in Canada and across New York State.

 Lake George Region

-The Lake George Region offers a variety of sledding experiences with more than 200 miles of trails.
+The Lake George Region offers a variety of snowmobile sledding experiences with more than 200 miles of trails.
 Take a guided tour through Prospect Mountain, or check out the Thurman Trail system, a network of nearly 80 miles of trails that wind through the Adirondack Foothills.
 Though many of the trails cross private land, access is granted to snowmobilers.